andromedal/Andromeda/README.md

 # Andromeda
-Andromeda is a decentralized platform which runs on Ethereum network
+Andromeda is a decentralized NFT platform which runs on Ethereum network